shubham1928/Object-Detection-Using-YOLO-Algorithm/README.md

-# Object Detection with YOLO
+# Object Detection Using YOLO Algorithm

 This project implements object detection using the YOLO (You Only Look Once) algorithm, a state-of-the-art real-time object detection system.
 YOLO is a deep learning-based approach that detects objects in images and videos by dividing them into grids and predicting bounding boxes and class probabilities for each grid.